DIKU-EDU/kudos/docs/source-code-overview.rst

 ``kudos``
 ---------

-The kernel source code is split into modules stored in subdirectories.
-A module typically consists of some C-files and a ``module.mk``.
-To add a new module, list it in the ``MODULES`` variables in ``kudos/Makefile``.
-To add new C-files to a module, list them in the ``FILES`` variable of the ``module.mk``.
-A module may also contain architecture-specific implementations in designated sub-subdirectories, such as ``mips32`` and ``x86-64``.
+The kernel source code is split into subsystems stored in subdirectories.
+A subsystem typically consists of some C-files and a ``subsys.mk``.
+To add a new subsystem, list it in the ``MODULES`` variables in ``kudos/Makefile``.
+To add new C-files to a subsystem, list them in the ``FILES`` variable of the ``subsys.mk``.
+A subsystem may also contain architecture-specific implementations in designated sub-subdirectories, such as ``mips32`` and ``x86-64``.

-Currently, the kernel contains the following modules:
+Currently, the kernel contains the following subsystems:

 ``kudos/init/``
 ~~~~~~~~~~~~~~~

 Kernel initialization and entry point.
 This directory contains the functions
 that KUDOS will execute to bootstrap itself.
 See :doc:`bootstrapping-kudos` for
-documentation of this module.
+documentation of this subsystem.

 ``kudos/kernel/``
 ~~~~~~~~~~~~~~~~~